dwyl/learn-elixir/README.md

 after having used
 [_several_ other programming languages](https://github.com/dwyl/learn-elixir/issues/102)
 for many years.
-`Elixir` ticked all the boxes:
+`Elixir` ticked all the boxes. ⤵️

+## Key Advantages ✅

-+ [x] **Beautiful syntax** inspired by `Ruby` and `Python` makes it easy/fast to learn.
++ [x] **Beautiful syntax** inspired by `Ruby` and `Python` makes it beginner-friendly and easy/fast to learn.
 + [x] **Functional programming** - no unexpected side-effects; fewer surprises
 + [x] **Excellent documentation** - docs are a first-class citizen in the _language_ with `ex_doc` built-in which makes reading code easier/faster.